StyvensB/FireSpina/README.md

 ### TODO

- - Re-factor (clean) and add similarity measure
+ - Re-factor and remove redundancy(clean)
- - Re-factor (clean) and add search algorithm
+ - Investigate search algorithm by time diffference
- - Make a BaSH version of cut.bat
+ - Investigate search algorithm with audio track
  - Add Code Comments Globally
  - Package for distribution or as standalone
  - Make GUI